 Our service has an intentional structure designed to reflect our belief that worship is a conversation between God and His people.
 We invite you first to consider why you have come to worship by reflecting on a thought, a verse, a lyric, or a quote.
 Then, we all respond to God’s calling us to worship Him.
 But, upon responding to that call, we realize that we must be reminded of the cleansing given to us through Christ.
 God then gives us His charter as we hear Him speak through the Scripture.
 That is followed by the heavenly feast called communion.
 God dismisses us with His blessing in the commission.
 These five movements make up our “liturgy” and they reflect the kind of worship Christians have engaged in for nearly 2,000 years.

 We love kids!
 And we try to make them feel welcome during our worship service.
 You can help your children profit from the service by helping them follow along in the bulletin.
 We have clipboards with a Kid’s Sermon Notes page to help keep them occupied and focused.
-We also offer a staffed nursery during the service for your young children, infant through four years old.
-(Please note that the nursery service is temporarily unavailable due to COVID-19.)
+We also offer a staffed nursery during the service for your young children, infant through three-years old.
 Children aged five and above sit with their parents during the service.

 The Lord’s Supper